SaraHansenData/SaraHansenData/README.md

 ## Hi there 👋

-* 🌟  I'm Sara Hansen (they/them), a data professional specializing in biodiversity data science.
+* 🌟  I'm Sara Hansen, a data professional specializing in biodiversity data science.
 I love working with the messy, complex, exciting data that describe our world.

 * 🌳  Currently, I am a PhD candidate at Central Michigan University.
 My research areas include the distribution of invasive species, management of endangered species and their habitats, and biodiversity workforce training.